adito0/SFTP-RFC913/README.md

 * LIST - Lists files in current directory
 * CDIR - Changes directories
 * KILL - Deletes a file in the current directory
-* NAME - Renames a file in the current directory
+* NAME/TOBE - Renames a file in the current directory
 * DONE - Closes connection
-* RETR - Retrieves file and saves it at a user specified location
+* RETR/SEND - Retrieves file and saves it at a user specified location
-* STOR - Sends a file and stores is according to user preference
+* STOR/SIZE - Sends a file and stores is according to user preference

 For all these commands, either uppercase or lowercase is acceptable.
 Parameters following the commands do not all have this feature.